French ship Bienvenue (1788)

 Bienvenue was a 20-gun French warship launched at Le Havre in 1788 that made several changes in ownership and name during military conflict with the British.
-She briefly became Royalist in October 1792 before reverting to her original name in January the following year.
+She briefly became Royaliste in October 1792 before reverting to her original name in January the following year.
 She was serving as a prison ship at Martinique when she was captured by the British in 1794.